 Option to create a folder in the directory of the Jupyter Notebook.
 Rename and delete the folders on your requirements.

-Jupyter notebook is a web application that is widely used by the developer community.
-Which help developer to write and share code documents.
+Jupyter notebook is a web application widely used by the developer community, which helps the developer write and share code documents.
 A Developer can easily access their code and data.
-Use it to run, look the instant output of the code cell and visualize the data.
-Notebooks are a very flexible, interactive, useful and powerful tool in the hands of the data scientists.
+Use it to run, look at the instant output of the code cell and visualize the data.
+Notebooks are a very flexible, interactive, useful and powerful tool in the hands of data scientists.

 This is a guide to the Install Jupyter Notebook.
-Here we discuss installing a jupyter notebook in two forms, and its features.
+Here we discuss the basic concept of installing a jupyter notebook in two forms and its features, respectively.
 You can also go through our other related articles to learn more-